PrefectHQ/prefect-helm/README.md

     verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]
 ```

+## Version Support Policy

+Prefect follows the [upstream Kubernetes support policy](https://kubernetes.io/releases/version-skew-policy/), meaning that test against the three most recent minor version releases of Kubernetes.
+Older releases of Kubernetes may continue to work, but we do not test against those versions and may reject issues or patches to add support.

+The chart repository also includes a legacy `prefect-orion` chart, which is no longer being updated; please upgrade to `prefect-server` at your earliest convenience.

 ## Troubleshooting

 ### The database deploys correctly but other services fail with "bad password"